-In the very first quarterfinal of the StarLadder Berlin Major’s Champions Stage, the 8th seeded Renegades managed to beat the 1st seeded ENCE in dominating 2-0 fashion.
+In the very first quarterfinal of the CS:GO StarLadder Berlin Major’s Champions Stage, the 8th seeded Renegades defeat ENCE, 1st seeded, in dominating 2-0 fashion.

 Vetos took the squads to Mirage and Nuke, the former being Renegade’s map.
 The Aussie team took flight with a one-sided 11-4 T half performance.
 They then cleaned up on the CT side ending the map in a 16-5 affair.